List of X-Men film series characters: Scott Summers/Cyclops

-Scott Summers/Cyclops (portrayed by James Marsden as an adult, Tim Pocock as a teenager in the original timeline and Tye Sheridan as a teenager in the revised timeline) is a mutant and member of the X-Men who can fire destructible laser beams from his eyes and wears either sunglasses or a special visor to protect them.
+Scott Summers/Cyclops (portrayed by James Marsden as an adult, Tim Pocock as a teenager in the original timeline, and Tye Sheridan as a teenager in the revised timeline) is a mutant and member of the X-Men who can fire destructive laser beams from his eyes and wears either sunglasses or a special visor to protect them.

 Scott first appears in X-Men (2000) alongside Storm, rescuing Logan and Rogue from Sabretooth and bringing them to the X-Mansion.
-He finds his fiancée Jean Grey and Logan together, causing him to threaten Logan by telling him that he should stay away from her.
-Scott goes to the train station with Storm to retrieve Rogue when she leaves, where he is attacked by Toad who removes his visor.
+He rebuts Logan's advances on his fiancée, Jean.
+Scott goes to the train station with Storm to retrieve Rogue, where he is attacked by Toad, who removes his visor.
 After having his visor replaced, Scott finds out that Cerebro was sabotaged and that Xavier is now hospitalized.
 He leads the other X-Men to the final battle at the Statue of Liberty.
-Scott uses his charged up visor to blast Sabretooth from the Statue and to his apparent death.
+Scott uses his charged-up visor to blast Sabretooth from the Statue and to his apparent death.
 They foil Magneto's plot and rescue Rogue.
 Logan leaves the Mansion to go to Alkali Lake using Scott's motorcycle.

-In X2: X-Men United (2003), which takes place a few months after the first film, Scott finds out that Jean is having weird reoccurring dreams and changes to her mutant abilities.
-On the day Logan returns to the mansion, Scott accompanies Professor Xavier to Magneto's cell, where they are both kidnapped by Lady Deathstrike and brought to the base at Alkali Lake where Scott is programmed by General William Stryker to serve him.
-Scott is deprogrammed when he attacks Jean and gets knocked out, and leaves with the X-Men.
-Scott is devastated when Jean sacrifices herself to launch the X-Jet as an impending wave from the damaged Alkali Lake is imminent.
-In X-Men: The Last Stand (2006), Scott is still mourning Jean and goes to Alkali Lake where he sees her walk out of the water still alive.
+In X2: X-Men United (2003), which takes place a few months after the first film, Scott learns that Jean is experiencing strange recurring dreams and changes in her mutant abilities.
+On the day Logan returns to the mansion, Scott accompanies Professor Xavier to Magneto's cell, where they are both kidnapped by Lady Deathstrike and brought to the base at Alkali Lake, where General William Stryker programs Scott to serve him.

+Scott is deprogrammed when he attacks Jean, gets knocked out, and leaves with the X-Men.
+He is devastated when Jean sacrifices herself to launch the X-Jet as an impending wave from the damaged Alkali Lake is imminent.
+In X-Men: The Last Stand (2006), Scott is still mourning Jean and goes to Alkali Lake, where he sees her walk out of the water still alive.
 Scott is killed by her new powers, with a proper funeral then happening for him a few weeks later outside the X-Mansion.